Antfield-Creations/fafa-vae/journal/README.md

 - [X] Try increasing the learning rate to 1e-04 (no significant change)
 - [X] Pad images instead of stretching them to the target size (works quite well)
 - [X] Use `he_normal` kernel initialisation on conv layers (works quite well)
-- [ ] Try only the 'standing' tag to constrain the domain to fewer poses
+- [X] Try only the 'standing' tag to constrain the domain to fewer poses (improvements, still blurry)
 - [ ] Resume training on a saved model
 - [ ] Tweak the latent size, how does it affect the two loss components?
 - [ ] Use simpler feature scaling to floats in range [0..1] to aid in reconstruction simplification
 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+## 2022-04-12
+The bucket is working very nicely, it's an excellent solution.
+It allows me to power off the T4 machine whilst still having full access to the artifacts.

+The 'standing' constraint works fine on reducing the loss on the reconstructions, but the result is still too blurry for my taste.
+I'm going to switch tack and make a few changes.
+First of all, I'm going to refactor the model to be closer to the original VAE implementation, with inputs scaled between 0 and 1 and using bce loss for the reconstructions.
+I intend to increase the batch size a bit, in the hopes that that will reduce the jaggedness of the loss curve.
+It jumps around a bit too much, which I suspect inhibits the learning process.

 ## 2022-04-11
 This weekend's session ran to 927 of the 1024 intended epochs until the disk was full.
 I already created a bucket to store the data in, but 927 epochs is fine to get a clearer picture of what the model is capable of, running for a longer period.
 These 927 epochs took about 34 hours.
 The model learned _some_ extra domain features, but it still does not